adjtomo/seisflows/docs/getting_started_chinook.rst

 Finally, we need to set the `model` parameter in the SPECFEM Par_file to 'gll'.
-This will tell future runs of SPECFEM to read the model we just created, rather than trying to define it from internal parameters
+This will tell future runs of SPECFEM to read the model we just created, rather than trying to define it from internal parameters:

 .. code:: bash